 Certain trustee, accounting, and administrative expenses relating to the maintenance of participant records and the Plan's administration are absorbed by the Company and may qualify as party-in-interest transactions under ERISA.
 The Plan also invests in Company stock.
-The Company is the plan sponsor, and therefore, transactions may qualify as party-in-interest.
+The Company is the plan sponsor, and therefore, transactions with L.B.
+Foster Company may qualify as party-in-interest.
 Notes receivable from participants also qualify as party-in-interest transactions.